-To help maintain the existing overall tree canopy and to encourage preservation of existing trees, credits may be given towards the requirements of Table 9.5.1.4 for existing preserved protected trees in the buffer yards as follows.
+To help maintain the existing overall tree canopy within the community and to encourage preservation of existing specimen trees, credits may be given towards the requirements of Table 9.5.1.4 for existing trees in the buffer yards as follows.

-- (1) Tree credits shall apply to the particular buffer yard in which the tree is located. - (2) One additional tree credit will be granted for every four (4) inch increase in tree girth above 12" DBH.
+- (1) Tree credits shall apply to the buffer yard in which the tree is located. - (2) One additional tree credit will be granted for every four (4) inch increase in tree girth above 12" DBH in the buffer yard in which the tree is located.